Site icon Information Technology Media

 Social Engineering

-Social Engineering: Attacks against consumers and organizations over the internet are becoming increasingly common. it is the term for these sorts of negative behaviours, which harm people’s and organizations’ personal information and privacy.
+Social Engineering: Attacks against consumers and organizations over the internet are becoming increasingly common. it is the term for these sorts of negative behaviors, which harm people’s and organizations’ personal information and privacy.
 Fortunately, there are counter-measures to social engineering, just as counter-measures to assaults.
 In this context, we’ll look at all there is to know about cyber-attacks and how a typical organization or user might defend themselves.

 what is Social Engineering?